bureson/nn-compass/scenes/dilemma5.md

 # Feedback
 This is an interesting choice which demonstrates a strong commitment to supporting your team's development.
 It's also great that you're keeping an open mind instead of jumping to conclusions about Daniels performance.
+Remember to be aware of your own biases meaning  that your own positive experience with Daniel from the past may impact your judgment of him and the entire situation.
 This is a dilemma about being aware of own biases, others' emotions while also providing sincere feedback, developing your team members and setting direction for your team.